UID and ID

 ID

-When talking about UIDs we should also mention the ID type.
+When talking about UID we should also mention the ID type.
 It is a wrapper around the address type, and is used to represent an address-pointer.
 Usually, ID is used to point at an object, however, there's no restriction, and no guarantee that the ID points to an existing object.

 ID can be received as a transaction argument in a Transaction Block.
 Alternatively, ID can be created from an address value using to_id() function.